pantheon-systems/documentation/source/content/guides/wordpress-pantheon/06-wp-optimization.md

 2. Persistent Object Cache

-    - Reduce the load on your database and CPU overhead with Redis (included in Pantheon accounts).
+    - Reduce the load on your database and CPU overhead with [Object Cache](/object-cache) (included in Pantheon accounts).

 3. Reverse Proxy Page Cache

     - WordPress can serve cached pages, but other subsystems can do it up to 200x faster.
-A reverse proxy like Varnish not only helps with performance, but also can help your site be more stable during a traffic spike.
+A reverse proxy like [Varnish](/cache-control) not only helps with performance, but also can help your site be more stable during a traffic spike.

 1. The InnoDB Engine